Thysbelon/webp2common/README.md

 Windows users should use the .bat file.
 Everyone else should use the .bash file.

-To download, click on the appropriate webp2common script, right-click "raw", then click "Save link as..."
+To download, click on the appropriate webp2common script, hold down `alt` and click "raw".
+On Firefox, this shortcut has to be enabled by navigating to `about:config` in the address bar at the top, then search for browser.altClickSave and click the arrows ⮂ button to set it to `true`.

 On mobile: tap and hold "view raw", then tap "Download link"